Stellar Wind Confinement of Evaporating Exoplanet Atmospheres and its Signatures in 1083 nm Observations

 In this paper we present a hydrodynamic simulation and radiative transfer post-processing methodology for computing model spectra of the metastable helium line at 1083~nm in transiting exoplanets.
 Our hydrodynamic simulations include parameterized treatments of the planetary and stellar winds, with the goal of using this flexibility to understand how the changes in wind properties impact the observable properties of evaporating atmospheres.
-This sort of parameterized modeling is complemented and informed by models which attempt self-consistent treatment of the full radiation-(magneto)hydrodynamic problem of photoionization radiation heating the planet atmosphere and launching outflows \citep[e.g.][]{Tripathi2015,Wang2018,McCann2019,Wang2020a,Wang2020b}.
+This sort of parameterized modeling is complemented and informed by models which attempt self-consistent treatment of the full radiation-(magneto)hydrodynamic problem of photoionization radiation heating the planet atmosphere and launching outflows \citep[e.g.][]{Tripathi2015,Wang2018,McCann2019,Wang2020a,Wang2020b,Khodachenko2021}.

-We have used these models to study a planetary wind of roughly constant outflow rate interacting with stellar winds of varying mass-loss rates.
-Interaction with the stellar wind is crucial in defining the global geometry of the planetary outflow \citep[e.g.][]{Matsakos2015,Carroll-Nellenback2017}, but is generally not thought to be strongly constrained by transmission spectra of Lyman $\alpha$ or metastable helium alone.
+We have used these models to study the interaction of a planetary wind with stellar winds of varying mass-loss rates.
+Interaction with the stellar wind is crucial in defining the global geometry of the planetary outflow \citep[e.g.][]{Matsakos2015,Carroll-Nellenback2017}, but is generally not thought to be strongly constrained by transmission spectra of Lyman-$\alpha$ or metastable helium alone.
 In this study, we emphasize that the stellar wind impacts the observable properties of metastable helium transits in concrete ways.